yumcyaWiz/opengl-sandbox/README.md

 # opengl-sandbox

-This is an experimental environment for implementing various rendering methods in OpenGL
+This is an experimental environment for implementing various rendering methods in OpenGL.

 ## Requirements